ntewari29/SuperMarketPriceManager/README.md

 Supermarket Price Manager is a tool aimed at providing retailers and multi-channel merchants with a competitive price manager.
 The software is designed following the TDD principles and are onboarded onto a CI/CD pipeline.

 ### Introduction
-Price Manager is designed to enable retailers and multi-channel merchants to manage their inventory and offer competitive price to the customers, the software is one stop shop for all your pricing needs and offers its users a view to ensure that the functionality is intact by means of a CI pipeline.
+Price Manager is designed to enable retailers and multi-channel merchants to manage their item and offer competitive price to the customers, the software is one stop shop for all your pricing needs and offers its users a view to ensure that the functionality is intact by means of a CI pipeline.

 ### Features Offered
    a.
-Inventory Management
+Item Management

    b.
 Purchase Management